 It’s easy to take for granted the fact that humans are mammals.
-If a primate is a mammal and the human is descended from the primate, then it follows that a human is also a mammal.
+If a primate is a mammal and the human is descended from the primate, it follows that a human is also a mammal.
 But what makes a mammal?
 How are humans mammals?
 Why do we think of humans as different from other mammals, and even other primates?
 These are all questions that might come to mind.
 To that end, we must explore all of the features of the mammal, the primate, and the human.

 Features of mammals

 All mammals are vertebrates in the class Mammalia, the name of which means an animal that suckles its young.
 It refers to female mammals, which have mammary glands for bearing milk.
 All mammals also have three middle ear bones, a neocortex region in the brain, and either hair or fur.
 These features distinguish mammals from the other vertebrates, which are reptiles and birds, although all are in the Amniota clade, meaning the young are gestated inside an amniotic sac and without a larval stage.
 The largest mammalian orders are Rodentia (rodents), Chiroptera (bats), Eulipotyphla (shrews, moles, hedgehogs, etc.), followed by Primates, Artiodactyla (cetaceans and even-toed ungulates), and Carnivora.